 The formula is plainly printed on every bottle-hence you know just what you are taking when you take Grove's.
 Imitators do not advertise their formula knowing that you would not buy their medicine if you knew what it contained.
 Grove's contains Iron and Quinine put up in correct proportions and is in a Tasteless form.
 The Iron acts as a tonic while the Quinine drives the malaria out of the system.
 Any reliable druggist will tell you that Grove's is the Original and that all other so-called Tasteless Chill Tonics are imitations.
 An analysis of other chill tonics shows that Grove's is superior to all others in every respect.
 You are not experimenting when you take Grove's-its superiority and excellence having long been established.
-Grove's is the only Chill Cure sold throughout the entire malarial sections of the United States No Cure, No Pay, Price, coc.
+Grove's is the only Chill Cure sold throughout the entire malarial sections of the United States No Cure, No Pav.
+Price, soc.

 position as your honorable bodies may deem proper to make.
-Respectfully submitted, M B. MoSweeney,
+Respectfully submitted, M. B. McSweeney,

-Governer.
+Governor.
 THE SULL VAN'S ISLAND FORT.
-Gentlemen of the General Assembly: I beg to hand you herewith a letter which I received from the Honorable Elibu Root, scorstery of war, which explains itself.
-Al-o a draft of a bill tecrease has been steady caon year. which he surge to hat he would like Some large buisness houses have a system of keeping books with typewriting bly.
-I ask for this matter your con bly.
-I ask for this matter your con medines, and when this becomes more sideration and such action as in your simplified it is bound to be universal. wisdom may seem proper.
-Respectfully submitted, governor says: Sir: By an act approved February and juri-diction over certain tracts of land in the town of Moultrieville and Sullivan's Island, South Carolina, excepting from the acres described "those portions which are occupied and in use by the public as highways, known as Central avenue and Beach avenue Beach avenue, within the limits of the reservation, is impassable by vehicles on account of sand drifts; and the cles ing of this avenue is essential to the proper laying out of the military post.
-Central avenue is a winding street with narrow shell road and is not properly cept up by the town on account of lack Central avenue within the resevation from his old State to pass unheeded. that it may be improved and maintained by the govenment I have the honor, therefore, to in close the draft of an act providing for the cession of title and jurisdiction over those portions of Beach avenue and Central avenue, excepted from the lands heretofore granted to the United States, for the closing of Beach Island for a highway, and for the keeping open of Central avenue as a public
+Sentlemen of the General Assembly: I beg to hand you herewith a letter which I received from the Honorable Elibu Root, secretary of war, which explains itself.
+Al-o a draft of a bill which he suggests hat he would like to have passed by the general assembly.
+I ask for this matter your con sideration and such action as in your wisdom may seem proper.
+Respectfully submitted, overnor says: Sir: By an act approved February lina ceded to the United States title and juri-diction over certain tracts of land in the town of Moultrieville and Sullivan's Island, South Carolina, excepting from the acres described "those portions which are occupied and in use by the public as highways, known as Central avenue and Beach avenue Beach avenue, within the limits of the reservation, is impassable by vehicles on account of sand drifts; and the cles ing of this avenue is essential to the proper laying out of the military post.
+Central avenue is a winding street with a narrow shell road and is not properly of funds.
+It would seem desirable that itle and jurisdiction of that portion of Central avenue within the resevation should be in the United States in order that it may be improved and maintained by the govenment

-M. B. McSweeney, Governor.
-Mr. Elihu Root in his letter to the
+M. B. McSweeney, Mr. Elihu Root in his letter to the